 Naugatuck Public Schools has developed high expectations for student performance in the form of competencies.
 These competencies are developmentally appropriate and aligned with state and national standards.
 The new report card captures student growth and progress toward competence.

 Indicators were developed for each competency so that students, their families, and teachers could capture what skills and knowledge constituted competence in a subject area.
 These indicators are supported with scoring guides, which describe them along a progression.

-Fifth grade families will see teacher comments for both Math and Reading.
+Fifth grade families will see teacher comments for both STEM and Humanities.